Requirements for Formal Concentration in Quantitative Psychology

 For graduate students for whom Psychology 830 and/or 831 have been waived, the total number of courses required to complete the formal concentration is reduced accordingly.

 Any waivers from these policies must be requested in writing to the Director of the Quantitative Psychology Program.

 Upon completion of the requirements for the formal concentration the student may request a letter from the Director of the Quantitative Psychology Program indicating that the student has officially met these requirements.
-(It should be noted that the formal concentration is not equivalent to a “minor” as defined by the Graduate School.
+It is important to recognize that the formal concentration is not equivalent to a formal minor as defined by the Graduate School.
 A graduate student in Psychology can obtain an official minor only in another department or program outside of Psychology.
-However, the formal concentration will have the certification of the Quantitative Psychology Program and can be listed on a CV.)
+However, the formal concentration will have the certification of the Quantitative Psychology Program and can thus be listed on a CV.